relentless7/parallel-pi/README.md

 This is just a light framework to provide a basis for testing some parallel programming problems.

 Here we are using the classic monte carlo pi approximation where we throw a dart at a square with a circle embedded in it.
-The ratio of square to circle is 4/Pi, so by throwing a random number of darts we should approximate that ratio.
+The ratio of square to circle is 4/Pi, so by throwing a large number of darts we should approximate that ratio.

 This program demonstrates heterogenous computing by running the same kernel on both the cpu and gpu concurrently.